Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/introduction.rst

           Envelope bone display.

-Since armatures are made of bones, you'll find more about this when we'll talk about :doc:`Armatures Visualization </rigging/armatures/visualization>`.
+Since armatures are made of bones, you will find more about this when we'll talk about :doc:`Armatures Visualization </rigging/armatures/visualization>`.

 Activating *Axes* checkmark on the *Armature* / *Display* panel,